Sander-Kornev/objective-c-style-guide/README.md

 When they are needed, comments should be used to explain **why** a particular piece of code does something.
 Any comments that are used must be kept up-to-date or deleted.

-Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations. *Exception: This does not apply to those comments used to generate documentation.*
+Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
+Usually, it is recommended to add a few words comment to the crusial points of the methods, not obvoius from the first sight, or just in complicated `if-else` statements just to explain the flow.

+*Exception: This does not apply to those comments used to generate documentation.*
+For generating comments for documentation it is recommended to use [VVDocumenter-Xcode](https://github.com/onevcat/VVDocumenter-Xcode) via [Alcatrz](http://alcatraz.io)

+Comments should be only in english.
+Transliteration is not allowed.

 ## Naming

+Class names, methods, variables and so on should discribe purpose as much as possible and each word should begin with a capital letter.
+Example: "CamelCase".
 Apple naming conventions should be adhered to wherever possible, especially those related to [memory management rules](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html) ([NARC](http://stackoverflow.com/a/2865194/340508)).

 Long, descriptive method and variable names are good.